 Some of the most common medications used for symptoms of ADHD are Adderall and Ritalin.
 Medical professionals often prescribe these to people to help them focus in school or at work.
 The issue is that the medication has the potential of becoming highly abusable and addictive.
 People become dependent on this medication and begin taking more than what their prescription recommends.

 The effects of the medications can make a person feel as though they finally have control of their life.
 The issue is that once you develop an addiction, you begin to lose even more control.
 This lack of control can lead to you losing sleep, having issues with friends and family, and performing poorly at work or school.
 If you’re struggling with an addiction to these medications, help is available.

 Getting Help for a Stimulant Addiction

 Now that you know what is a nervous system stimulant and how it leads to addiction, it’s time to get help.
 If you’re struggling with these medications, Melrose Recovery Group offers Adderall addiction treatment.
-We have a trained staff who specializes in both addiction and mental illness treatment.
+We have a trained staff of addiction specialists who specializes in both addiction and mental illness treatment.

 One of the reasons you may not have sought help before is because you don’t know how to manage your symptoms.
-Through our dual diagnosis program, you’ll find that there are better ways to treat your ADHD without these medications.
+Through our mental health treatment program, you’ll find that there are better ways to treat your ADHD without these medications.

 Some of the programs we offer here at Melrose Recovery include: